neoalienson/minigames/README.md

 - add a reset float button to fill grid with 0
 - create a function to check all value in grid is larger than 0. show a win game dialog[^2][^4]

+## Shikaku game board generator
+GPT3.5 turbo
+Prompts:
+- you are a flutter developer, write a function to generate a list for shikaku game. default size is 5x5. the function does not need input for number of rectangle. minimal rectangle area must be 2. rectangles must not overlap each other. try to generate another rectangle if it cannot find a unoccupied space for the rectangle after trying 5 times. after retries, check if any empty cell.
+- write a function to check smallest rectangle area. the input is a populated int array. in the array, each rectangle is represent by a number.
+0 represent empty space.
+- write a function to convert the list array from rectangle index into 0. place a rectangle area value into a random space within the rectangle
+- place a rectangle area value into a random space within the rectangle instead of filling value.

 ## Whack a mole
 GPT3.5 turbo
 Prompt: